Frequently Asked Questions (FAQs)

 Designate an JVA Coordinator

 It will be important to designate a single person as the JVA Coordinator.
-This person will:

 - Identify a group of individuals to take the JVA, including equal numbers of 3 types of people: